 The first Kimberley community had originated from Western Europe mainly from Britain and Germany.
 Diamonds have always been a Jewish preserve, so not surprisingly, scarcely had the digging and sifting of diamondiferous ground began when Jews descended on the diamond fields from 1867 onwards.
-Four years later in 1871 they had created an informal 'association' and in
+Four years later in 1871 they had created an informal 'association' and in 1873 the Griqualand West Hebrew Congregation was formally founded.

-1873 the Griqualand West Hebrew Congregation was formally founded.
-They worshipped in a hired Hall in Woodley Street.
+At first, they worshipped in a hired Hall in Woodley Street.
 The Congregation's first synagogue was built in 1876.
 This was an unimposing wood and corrugated iron building and was already inadequate when it was completed.
 It was later demolished and no photograph of it exists.

-As the community grew stronger and richer, they designed and built the magnificent new Memorial Road Synagogue opened in September 1902.
+As the community grew stronger and richer, they designed and built the magnificent new Memorial Road Synagogue opened for the High Holydays in September 1902.